 In addition to her numerous awards and productions, Ms. DeLaurentiis has also taken part in historical litigation in cases relating to both union issues and distribution.
 She has fought successfully, protecting the rights of independent filmmakers.

 In 2006, Suzanne DeLaurentiis Productions independently produced the award winning, 10th & Wolf, a multi-million dollar, award winning mafia drama based on the investigations of mob informant, Joe Pistone, aka Donnie Brasco.
 Filmed in Pittsburgh, Pennsylvania, the film starred James Marsden, Giovanni Ribisi, Brian Dennehy, Val Kilmer, Lesley Ann Warren, Tommy Lee, Piper Perabo, Dash Mihok, and the late Brad Renfro and Dennis Hopper.

-Her television credits also include Pet Doctors of Atlanta, Hound Hero, Soul Fire Rising, and Stone Markers.
-Suzanne is currently in development for a television series entitled Vendetta.
+Her television credits also include Pet Doctors of Atlanta, Soul Fire Rising, and Stone Markers.
+Suzanne is currently in development for a television series entitled Valdez.

-Suzanne devotes much of her time raising awareness for veterans.
+Suzanne devotes much of her spare time to veteran charities raising money and awareness.
 In 2010, Suzanne received a Commendation Metal from the United States military in recognition of her services to veterans.